ai-covariants/drug-repurposing-covid19/README.md

 ### Tier 2 clustering

 Clustering algorithms are applied to latent vector embeddings to get final drug clusters which are then qualitatively analysed to suggest top-15 performing compounds for COVID-19 drug repurposing.

+## Results

+- Hierarchical clustering performed better than k-means and spectral for data under consideration.
+- Graph autoencoders out-performed variational graph autoencoder
+- Out of 485 drugs, 15 drugs were selected and ranked for COVID-19 drug repurposing experiments.